-• Investors who have been offered a firm allocation by a Broker will be treated as Applicants under the Shortfall Offer in respect of that allocation.
+• Investors who have been offered a firm allocation by a Broker will be eligible to participate in the Shortfall Offer in respect of that allocation.
 If you have not been invited but want to participate, then you should contact your Broker to determine if they have been given an allocation.